 The King Street Capital, Ltd. Special Investments ("KS Side Pockets") are a portfolio of illiquid investments under King Street's deliberate side pocket strategy that extend beyond the liquidity horizon of their flagship hedge fund.
 This portfolio was acquired in the secondary market in November 2020 at roughly 30% discount to the then underlying Manager Value with exposures to primarily European real estate and private equity investments.
 Before the purchase, AIQ already had exposure to KS Side Pockets indirectly through the Warana Funds and have had an overall positive experience.
-We believe this portfolio will be an attractive investment for the Trust to generate attractive pre-tax risk-adjusted absolute return and expect the assets to be monetized over multiple years.
+Just prior to year-end, the underlying manager provided an opportunity for the Trust to exit approximately 13.2% of its position at near 100% of net asset value.
+The Trust accepted this opportunity and has now received a total of US\$1.7m in distributions from this investment, approximately 60% of the purchase cost.